HowMuchDoINeed.co logo

 How to measure a room for laminate flooring?

-Measure the room’s length and width, multiply to get the area, and add at least 10% for wastage and matching patterns.
-Some laminate planks are sold by pack, so check pack coverage before buying.
+Measure the room's length and width, multiply to get the area, and add at least 10% for wastage and pattern matching.
+Laminate is often sold by the pack, so check the pack coverage before you order — you don't want to be one strip short of a finished floor.

 Conclusion

-Getting your measurements right is the foundation of a smooth flooring project.
-With a tape measure, a bit of maths, and a reliable calculator, you’ll avoid costly surprises and enjoy a perfect fit.
-Ready to crunch your numbers?
-Try our flooring calculators for quick, accurate results.
+A solid set of measurements is the foundation of any smooth flooring project — literally.
+With a tape measure, a bit of arithmetic, and a reliable calculator, you'll sidestep the costly surprises and get a result you're actually proud of.
+Ready to run the numbers?
+Our flooring calculators will have you sorted in minutes.

 Explore every free calculator on HowMuchDoINeed — no sign-up required.